During each of the three sessions students have three options available to them:

 - Attendees must have the appropriate ticket for the field trip or activity in which they are participating OR be added from the standby line to participate.

-Link to complete Field Trip and Ticketed Activities details
+Link to preliminary Field Trip and Ticketed Activities is now available.

 Students should bring their own lunch and eat on campus.
 Since Math Day is held during spring break for the UW, there are a limited number of places open on campus to purchase food.
 However, there is plenty of outdoor seating around campus close to the event including benches and grassy areas.
 The Ground Level of the Husky Union Building (HUB) has indoor seating and a few places to purchase food, in the Husky Den.